Sexuality of William Shakespeare: Marriage

-Stephen Greenblatt argues that Shakespeare probably initially loved Hathaway, supporting this by referring to the theory that a passage in one of his sonnets (Sonnet 145) plays off Anne Hathaway's name, saying she saved his life (writing "I hate from hate away she threw/And saved my life, saying 'not you.'").
+Literary historian Stephen Greenblatt argues that Shakespeare probably initially loved Hathaway, supporting this by referring to the theory that a passage in one of his sonnets (Sonnet 145) plays off Anne Hathaway's name, saying she saved his life (writing "I hate from hate away she threw/And saved my life, saying 'not you.'").
 Nevertheless, after only three years of marriage Shakespeare left his family and moved to London.
 Greenblatt suggests that this may imply that he felt trapped by Hathaway.
 Other evidence to support this belief is that he and Anne were buried in separate (but adjoining) graves and, as has often been noted, Shakespeare's will makes no specific bequest to his wife aside from "the second best bed with the furniture".
 This may seem like a slight, but many historians contend that the second best bed was typically the marital bed, while the best bed was reserved for guests.
 The poem "Anne Hathaway" by Carol Ann Duffy endorses this view of the second best bed, having Anne say: "The bed we loved in was a spinning world of forests, castles, torchlight, clifftops, seas where we would dive for pearls."
 On the other hand, "In the other bed, the best, our guests dozed on, dribbling their prose".
 A bed missing from an inventory of Anne's brother's possessions (removed in contravention of their father's will) allows the explanation that the item was an heirloom from the Hathaway family that had to be returned.
 The law at the time also stated that the widow of a man was automatically entitled to a third of his estate, so Shakespeare did not need to mention specific bequests in the will.

+The sexuality of this author, however, cannot be decided on the basis of the Sonnets as they are a matter of authorship dispute.